Dentatorubral–pallidoluysian atrophy: Transgenic mouse models

 Mouse models of DRPLA have been successfully generated, which demonstrate the same intergenerational instability and severe phenotype as human DRPLA.
 The Schilling mice express full-length human atrophin-1 with 65 CAG repeats under transcriptional control of the mouse prion protein promoter.
 The mice demonstrated progressive ataxia, tremors, abnormal movements, seizures and premature death.
-Like in human brains, nuclear accumulation was demonstrated and occasional NIIs were visualised, but the NIIs did not stain for ubiquitin and no neuronal loss was seen.
+Like in human brains, nuclear accumulation was demonstrated and occasional neuronal intranuclear inclusions were visualised, but the inclusions did not stain for ubiquitin and no neuronal loss was seen.
 The Sato mice harbored a single copy of full-length human atrophin-1 with 76 or 129 CAG repeats.
 The hemizygous transgenic offspring of the Q129 mice exhibited symptoms similar to juvenile-type DRPLA, such as myoclonus and seizures.
 Again, neuronal atrophy was noted, but no neuronal loss (until death).
-Diffuse accumulation in the nuclei began on post-natal day 4 and ubiquitinated NII formation was detectable at 9 weeks of age.
-No PML bodies were found to be associated with the NIIs, which were morphologically mildly altered from those seen in human neural cells.
+Diffuse accumulation in the nuclei began on post-natal day 4 and ubiquitinated neuronal intranuclear inclusion formation was detectable at 9 weeks of age.
+No PML bodies were found to be associated with the inclusions, which were morphologically mildly altered from those seen in human neural cells.

 Pathology

 DRPLA is characterized by marked, generalized brain atrophy and the accumulation of atrophin-1 with expanded glutamine stretches.
-Mutant atrophin-1 proteins have been found in neuronal intranuclear inclusions (NII) and diffusely accumulated in the neuronal nuclei.
-While the role of NIIs (pathologic or protective) is unclear, the diffuse accumulation of mutant protein is regarded as toxic.
+Mutant atrophin-1 proteins have been found in neuronal intranuclear inclusions and diffusely accumulated in the neuronal nuclei.
+While the role of neuronal intranuclear inclusions (pathologic or protective) is unclear, the diffuse accumulation of mutant protein is regarded as toxic.